-Heavy or high-risk drinking is defined as more than three drinks on any day or more than seven drinks a week for women and for men older than age 65, and more than four drinks on any day or more than 14 drinks a week for men age 65 and younger.
+The definition of heavy drinking is based on a person's sex.
+For women, more than three drinks on any day or more than seven drinks a week is heavy drinking.
+For men, heavy drinking means more than four drinks on any day or more than 14 drinks a week.

-Binge drinking is defined as four or more drinks within two hours for women and five or more drinks within two hours for men.
+Binge drinking is behavior that raises blood alcohol levels to 0.08%.
+That usually means four or more drinks within two hours for women and five or more drinks within two hours for men.

-- Certain cancers, including breast cancer and cancers of the mouth, throat, esophagus and liver
+- Certain cancers, such as colorectal cancer, breast cancer and cancers of the mouth, throat, esophagus and liver.

 When to avoid alcohol